harshammg/Snake-Eater/README.md

 * Add this name in code editor templates/index.html
 2 .
 Create another folder inside templates called static
 * Add this name in code editor static/styles.css

+# To run the Application
+1 .
+Start the Flask server:
+python app.py
+2 .
+Open your browser and navigate to http://127.0.0.1:5000/.